 - Do I have family obligations or potential interruptions that will keep me from getting things done?

 Look At The Week Ahead

-Every Monday, we sit down and look at the things on our to-do list.
-We gauge how long we think those other projects will take and then base our deadlines for new work on that.
+Every Monday, we sit down for project planning and look at the things on our to-do list.
+We gauge how long we think those other tasks will take and then base our project deadlines for new work on that.
 If the week already seems full, we have to push the task to the next week.
 On really large projects, we may need to push it to the following month.